LotusJeff/showtemplate/README.md

 # Show Template Event Locations for Extension Development in phpBB 3.1

-This extensions shows where all the [Template Events](https://wiki.phpbb.com/Event_List#Template_Events) occur within all php3.1.
+This extensions shows where all the [Template Events](https://wiki.phpbb.com/Event_List#Template_Events) occur within php3.1.

-The extension, when enabled, will list all template events templates where they appear on a given webpage.
-This can be used to quickly determine which template needs to be used to make changes.
+The extension, when enabled, will show all where all the template events appear.
+This can be used to quickly determine which template needs to be used during the development process.

 ## Installation
 1. [Download the latest release](https://github.com/LotusJeff/showtemplate) and unzip it (or use git clone.)